gmc-code/PC-app-development/docs/tk_pizza_orders_tutorial/Lesson05.rst

 Define prices for pizzas
 ------------------------------

+| Place the following code in Section "1.
+DATA DICTIONARIES & LISTS".
 | ``prices`` is a nested dictionary that stores the prices of different pizza types based on their sizes.
-The outer dictionary keys are the names of the pizzas (e.g., "Margherita", "Pepperoni"), and each key maps to another dictionary.
-The inner dictionaries have keys representing the sizes of the pizzas ("Small", "Medium", "Large") and values representing the corresponding prices.
-For example, a small Margherita pizza costs 5 dollars, while a large BBQ Chicken pizza costs 12 dollars.
+| The outer dictionary keys are the names of the pizzas (e.g., "Margherita", "Pepperoni"), and each key maps to another dictionary.
+| The inner dictionaries have keys representing the sizes of the pizzas ("Small", "Medium", "Large") and values representing the corresponding prices.
+| For example, a small Margherita pizza costs 8 dollars.

 .. code-block:: python

     # Define the prices for each pizza size
     prices = {
-        "Margherita": {"Small": 5, "Medium": 7, "Large": 10},
+        "Margherita": {"Small": 8, "Medium": 12, "Large": 15},
-        "Pepperoni": {"Small": 6, "Medium": 8, "Large": 11},
+        "Pepperoni": {"Small": 9, "Medium": 13, "Large": 17},
-        "Hawaiian": {"Small": 6, "Medium": 8, "Large": 11},
+        "Hawaiian": {"Small": 10, "Medium": 14, "Large": 18},
-        "Veggie": {"Small": 5, "Medium": 7, "Large": 10}
+        "Veggie": {"Small": 9, "Medium": 12, "Large": 16}
     }

 | The cost of a particular pizza, pizza_type, of size, pizza_size, is retrieved by accessing ``prices[pizza_type][pizza_size]``.
-| e.g. ``prices["Margherita"]["Medium"]`` would return 7, which is the cost of a medium Margherita pizza.
+| e.g. ``prices["Margherita"]["Small"]`` would return 8, which is the cost of a small Margherita pizza.

 ----